 - Faux Leather

 - Fishhook Earring Findings

-- Poker (you can use many things for this — a needle, pushpin, or the piercer from the Cricut Paper Crafting Tool Set)
+- Poker (you can use many things for this — such as a needle or pushpin)

 - Needle-nose pliers

 Enter your email address below to get this free file!
 If you’re having trouble, make sure your pop-up blocker is turned off.
 Still having problems?
 Check out our Downloads FAQ.

 Ready to make one of the easiest projects ever?
 Cut out the downloaded file on your Cricut.
 I used silver faux pebbled leather and the purple strong grip mat and it worked really well.
 Using your poker, make a small hole at the top of the teardrop shape.
 It should be about 1/16″ from the top — pretty darn close to the edge!